uf-mil/mil/Home.md

 #**NaviGator Wiki**

 Welcome to the NaviGator Wiki!
-Check out the [Getting Started](https://github.com/uf-mil/RobotX/wiki/Getting-started) page on this wiki to get all the necessary software and information for the operating the boat.
+Check out the [readme](https://github.com/uf-mil/Navigator/blob/master/readme.md) to get all the necessary software and information for the operating the boat.

 ##**What's NaviGator?**